The 'No Jar To Your Car' rolled curb solution

+Lay all BRIDJIT sections in the gutter, using the configuration as shown below.
 Center entire device in relation to the width of the driveway.
-After using BRIDJIT for a number

 The sheer weight of the device keeps it in place, with little adjustment required over time.
 Any curvature of the curb and gutter will be taken care of, leaving small acceptable wedged openings between the sections.

-When BRIDJIT is used in areas where routine street snow removal service is provided by municipalities, it may be wise to remove the BRIDJIT device during these times to prevent BRIDJIT from possibly being damaged.
+When BRIDJIT is used in areas where routine street snow removal service is provided by municipalities, it may be wise to either red flag both sides of your driveway indicating the driveway entrance, or remove the BRIDJIT device during these times to prevent BRIDJIT from possibly being damaged.